-Prolonged periods of low crude oil and natural gas prices could also result in projects being delayed or cancelled, as well as the impairment of certain assets.
-In Canada, low gas prices resulted in an impairment of our shale gas assets of R2,8 billion (CAD281 million) in 2018.
-The total cumulative impairments recognised between 2014 and 2017 on our Canadian shale gas assets were R16,5 billion (CAD1,6 billion).
-The valuation of the Production Sharing Agreement (PSA) in Mozambique in 2018 was impacted by weaker long-term macro economic assumptions and lower than expected oil volumes.
-This resulted in a partial impairment of R1,1 billion (US\$94 million).
+Prolonged periods of low crude oil, natural gas and petroleum prices could also result in projects being delayed or cancelled, as well as the impairment of certain assets.
+In North America, softer ethylene and global mono-ethylene glycol prices and an increase in the capital cost of our LCCP in Louisiana, US, resulted in the impairment of our Tetramerization and EO/EG cash generating units (CGU) by R7,4 billion (US\$ 526 million) and R5,5 billion (US\$ 388 million), respectively in 2019.
+Our shale gas assets in Canada were impaired by a further R1,9 billion (CAD181 million) as at 30 June 2019 to a carrying value of R22 million (CAD2 million).
+The total cumulative impairments recognised between 2014 and 2018 on our Canadian shale gas assets were R19,3 billion (CAD1,8 billion), mainly due to the declining gas prices.
+The valuation of the ammonia value chain in Southern Africa in 2019 was negatively impacted by softer international ammonia sales prices and higher gas feedstock prices.
+This resulted in an impairment of R3,3 billion.

-We use derivative financial instruments to partially protect us against day-to-day, and longer-term fluctuations in US dollar oil, export coal and ethane prices.
+We use derivative financial instruments to partially protect us against day-to-day and longer-term fluctuations in US dollar oil, export coal and ethane prices.
 The oil price affects the profitability of both our energy and chemical products.
 See "Item 11-Quantitative and qualitative disclosures about market risk".
 While the use of these instruments may provide some protection against fluctuations in crude oil prices, it does not protect us against longer-term fluctuations in crude oil prices or differing trends between crude oil and petroleum product prices.

 We are unable to accurately forecast fluctuations in crude oil, ethane, natural/piped gas and petroleum products prices.
 Fluctuations in any of these may have a material adverse effect on our business, operating results, cash flows and financial condition.
-Refer "Item 5A- Operating results" for the impact of the crude oil prices on the results of our operations.
+Refer "Item 5A-Operating results" for the impact of the crude oil prices on the results of our operations.